Trachoma

 - Don't use anyone else's eye cosmetics or personal eye care items.

-- Discontinue wearing your contact lenses until your eyes have been evaluated; then follow your eye doctor's instructions on proper contact lens care.
+- Stop wearing contact lenses until your eyes have been evaluated.
+Then follow instructions on proper contact lens care.

-- If your child is infected, have him or her avoid close contact with other children.
+- If your child is infected, have the child avoid close contact with other children.